aleph2c/miros/docs/_sources/thread_safe_attributes.rst.txt

    th2:  0

 We see that the number oscillates about 0.
-If we remove the time delays at the bottom of the thread functions you will see wild oscillation in this number, since one thread by change will get many more opportunities to run.
-So you can see that it might be hard to reproduce exactly two identical traces of the program output.
+If we remove the time delays at the bottom of the thread functions, you will see wild oscillation in this number, since one thread by chance will get many more opportunities to run.
+So you can see that it might be hard to reproduce precisely two identical traces of the program output.

-Ok, now for something scary, let's look at our code without thread locks (the race conditions are highlighted):
+Ok, now for something scary, let's look at our code without thread-locks (the race conditions are highlighted):

 .. code-block:: python
   :emphasize-lines: 15, 16, 28, 29